brotatotes/bht-automation/bht gen 3/Colossians/Chapter 3/Colossians 3 6 bht.md

 3. "Many old MSS. do not have 'upon the sons of disobedience,' genuine words in Ephesians 5:6."

 ### John Gill:
-1. "The wrath of God...cometh upon the children of disobedience."
+1. "the wrath of God ... cometh upon the children of disobedience: who are disobedient both to the law of God, and Gospel of Christ"
-2. "There have been already instances of God's displeasure at sin, his indignation against it, and his judgments on account of it."
+2. "his wrath is revealed from heaven, and it will come down from thence on disobedient and rebellious sinners"
-3. "This is a reason why such who have life in Christ should mortify, repress, and abstain from the above sins."
+3. "the effects of God's wrath on such show how much such sins are displeasing to him, and detested by him, and therefore to be avoided by the saints."

 ### John Wesley:
 1. For which — Though the heathens lightly regarded them.